hugo-apero/hugo-apero-docs/content/blog/fonts/index.md

 ## Use attractive system fonts

 Alternatively, you may want to use a system font, which you know will be rendered reliably across languages, operating systems, and browsers.
-Since this theme uses [Tachyons](https://tachyons.io), we've leveraged the [accessible system font families](https://tachyons.io/docs/typography/font-family/) included with Tachyons to offer an easy way for you to setup your site typography.
+Apéro uses [Tachyons](https://tachyons.io) to render beautiful system font stacks for your site, making it super simple to configure and blazing fast to load.
+The default choices are `sans-serif` or `serif`, and can be assigned to headings and body text, respectively.
+Additional options can be found in the [Tachyons Font Family Reference](https://tachyons.io/docs/typography/font-family/).
 Why use system fonts?

 >  Relying on systems fonts greatly improves page performance and can also help your web application/site blend in with the user’s operating system.
 Readability is strongly linked to familiarity, so this helps create a more fluid reading experience, allowing your users to focus on your content.
 >